EricLevesque01/Mixtape-Generator/README.md

 # Mixtape Generator

-A command-line tool that builds personalized mixtapes from a local music library.
-A short conversational interview captures your current mood and moment, then a multi-stage pipeline curates two distinct playlist variants (Mix A and Mix B) for you to choose from.
+A command-line tool that curates personalized mixtapes from Eric's music library.
+A short conversational interview captures your current mood and moment, then a multi-stage pipeline builds two distinct playlist variants (Mix A and Mix B) for you to choose from.

 ---